Land Management Services

 All projects start with a phone call to make sure that your needs fit our services and capabilities.
-Sometimes we’ll suggest a meeting prior to starting work.
+I’ll usually suggest a meeting prior to starting work.
 Most projects will require a site visit before agreeing to offer services.
-After agreeing upon the details of the project, we will provide a contract to be signed, which will include the details of the project and terms of payment.
+After agreeing on the details of the project, I’ll provide a contract to be signed, which will include the details of the project and terms of payment.

 All projects with an installation or construction component require a 50% deposit.

 Whether you have 100 acres or a small wooded section of your backyard, most properties have similar needs.
 This is true for recreational landowners who simply want to be able to walk through their woods or wildlife enthusiasts who want more songbirds.

 I provide several services depending on your needs, including the following.